-If your offer is conditional upon obtaining a degree, the offer letter will state the level required.
-When your degree results are known, please upload a certified copy of your results.
+If your offer is conditional upon obtaining your final high school results, the offer letter will state the level required.
+When your results are known, please upload a certified copy of your results.
 We may also ask for original transcripts to be mailed.
 Official translations must be provided with the original/copy documents where documents are not in English.
 Any offer will be conditional until we have received satisfactory original transcripts.
 Applicants who wish to have their original documentation returned should forward a stamped addressed envelope.